WebAssembly/rounding-mode-control/proposals/rounding-mode-control/Overview.md

 That is the conversion-to/between floating points and the opertors `+-*/√` within the floats.
 Not every conversion or operation is excact.
 One has to round.
 In the existing instructions the closest neighbour is choosen.
 In case neither neighbour is closer to the exact result the one with an even mantissa is choosen.

-There are other options for rouding namely:
+There are other options for rounding namely:

 |name|description|
 |-----|-------|